aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 This example is meant to show how to use the CV Pathfinder models in AVD in a basic way.

 !!! important
-    CVaaS is required to run this example.
+    * CVaaS is required to run this example.
+Without it, only configuration generation is possible.
-    EOS version superior or equal to 4.32.2F is required to run this example.
+    * EOS version superior or equal to 4.32.2F is required to run this example.
+    * The devices must be able to reach CVaaS via their Management Interface

 The goal is to present the basic configuration blocks required to deploy CV Pathfinder and so does not cover all CV Pathfinder supports.
 In particular, it does not cover:

 - Internet Exits
 - WAN routers behind NAT
-- decentralized inventory
+- Decentralized inventory

 More information on how these features are supported in AVD can be found in the WAN how-to document (TODO: add link).